-The idea that the condensation of the Higgs field has a definite mechanical explanation from quantum 145 physics thus has major implications.
+The idea that the condensation of the Higgs field has a definite mechanical explanation from quantum physics thus has major implications.
 It requires a new set of particles at the TeV mass scale.
-The examples 146 above include exotic partners of the top quark that are likely to be produced at the Large Hadron Collider.
-147 This TeV particle spectroscopy can also supply explanations for other issues that require physics beyond 148 the SM.
-TeV particle spectra typically contain a massive neutral particle that can be absolutely stable and 149 thus a candidate for the particle of dark matter [3].
-New couplings among the TeV particles potentially 150 provide new sources of CP violation, offering mechanisms for creating the matter-antimatter asymmetry of 151 the universe.
-Corrections to the SM coupling constants from the new particles can correct the evolution of 152 the SM couplings, allowing the three SM gauge interactions to unify at very short distances [4].
-153
+The examples above include exotic partners of the top quark that are likely to be produced at the LHC.
+A TeV particle spectrum can also supply explanations for other issues that require physics beyond the SM.
+TeV particle spectra typically contain a massive neutral particle that can be absolutely stable and thus a candidate for the particle of dark matter [3].
+New couplings among the TeV particles potentially provide new sources of CP violation, offering mechanisms for creating the matter-antimatter asymmetry of the universe.
+Corrections to the SM coupling constants from the new particles can correct the evolution of the SM couplings, allowing the three SM gauge interactions to unify at very short distances [4].

-154 Most importantly, if the explanation for Higgs condensation changes our view of the SM itself - by making 155 SM particles composite or by enlarging the structure of space-time - these changes must be taken into 156 account in any explanation of phenomena that occur at still smaller distances scales, including the generation 157 of neutrino masses, generation of flavor mixing among quarks and leptons, and the unification of the particle 158 physics interactions with gravity.
+Most importantly, if the explanation for Higgs condensation changes our view of the SM itself - by making SM particles composite or by enlarging the structure of space-time - these changes must be taken into account in any explanation of phenomena that occur at still smaller distances scales, including the generation of neutrino masses, the generation of flavor mixing among quarks and leptons, and the unification of the particle physics interactions with gravity.

-159 In short: mechanisms that shed light on the physics behind the otherwise mysterious potential in Eq.
-1.1 160 are needed to directly address the major experimental anomalies of Section 1.1!
+In short: mechanisms that shed light on the physics behind the otherwise mysterious potential in Eq.
+3.1 are needed to directly address the major experimental anomalies that require physics beyond the SM.

-161 1.2.2 Naturalness
+3.2.2 Naturalness